Funeral cremations is the preferred choice for almost 70% of funerals today for a variety of reasons.

 For more information about the facilities of our different local crematoria please speak to your Funeral Arranger.

-All of the five crematoria have computer based music systems from which the music for the funeral service is played.
-With the exception of Markeaton Crematorium, an organ is also available in certain chapels at each crematorium, and if required we can arrange for an Organist to play at the funeral service.
+All of the six crematoria have computer-based music systems from which the music for the funeral service is played.
+With the exception of Markeaton Crematorium, an organ is also available in certain chapels at each crematorium, and if required we can arrange for an Organist to play at the cremation service.ist to play at the funeral service.

-Some crematoria have facilities for the funeral service to be webcast, allowing family members who are not able to be present to watch the funeral.
-Some also have facilities to show a photo montage during the service.
+Some crematoria have facilities for the cremation service to be webcast, allowing family members who are not able to be present to watch the funeral cremation.
+Some also have facilities to show a photo montage during the cremation service.

 All chapels are accessible for wheelchair users.

-Another option many families choose is for the family to attend the committal service first, and then hold a Service of Thanksgiving afterwards.
-Some families choose to hold a funeral service and committal in church, with the coffin then being taken to the crematorium without the family present.
+Alternatively, some families choose for the cremation service to be held in a different venue, such as a local church.
+If so, the service at the crematorium would take the form of a short committal – either attended by close family only or open to all who may wish to attend.
+Traditionally, this would take place after the funeral service in the church or chapel, although another option some families choose is for the family to attend the committal service first, and then hold a Service of Thanksgiving afterwards.
+Some families choose to hold the funeral service and committal in church, with the coffin then being taken to the crematorium without the family present.

-After a cremation, cremated remains can be scattered in the crematorium grounds, or we can collect them from the crematorium, and either return them to the family for a private scattering, or arrange for a burial in a local churchyard or cemetery.
+After a funeral cremation, cremation ashes can be scattered in the crematorium grounds.
+Alternatively, we can collect them from the crematorium, and either return them to the family for a private scattering or arrange for a burial in a local churchyard or cemetery.
+We offer other options for keeping cremated remains here.

 Your Funeral Arranger will ask you what you would like to happen with the cremated remains.
 However, if you are not ready to make that decision, we can hold them at our premises until you have made your choice.